ibm-cloud-docs/Cloudant/guides/backup-cookbook.md

 you might want to encrypt the data before it's written to disk.
 Alternatively,
-you might want to write the data directly to an object store service, by using their command line tools.
+you might want to write the data directly to an object store service, by using their command-line tools.

 ### Hourly or daily backups that use `cron`
 {: #hourly-or-daily-backups-that-use-cron-}